-With climate change storms are becoming more frequent and ferocious, leading to the accelerated erosion of coastlines.
+With climate change, storms are becoming more frequent and ferocious, leading to the accelerated erosion of coastlines.
 This leaves many coastal communities and low lying areas increasingly vulnerable to flooding and property damage.

-The world has lost over half of all its coral reefs, with the World Ressources Institute (WRI) estimating that 75% of the remaining coral reefs are under threat.
+Unfortunately, the world has lost over half of all its coral reefs, with the World Ressources Institute (WRI) estimating that 75% of the those remaining are under threat.

 Climate change is increasing the stress on corals, with rising water temperatures and acidity leading to coral bleaching and ultimately to their death.